stroomnetwork/stroom-contracts-rebase/README.md

 ## strBTC

-strBTC is an ERC20 token with a rebase mechanism that represents a share in the Stroom Lightning Network pool.
+strBTC is a interest-bearing rebasing token wich is pegged at 1-to-1 ratio to BTC by redemption mechanism.
+Hence, every strBTC token can be permissionlessly converted to native BTC on Bitcoin blockchain.
 Each user's balance is automatically updated during a rebase to reflect pool growth (e.g., from earned rewards).

 The rebase mechanism is implemented through the relationship between the user's shares and the total amount of staked BTC in the pool (`totalPooledBTC`).
 This ensures automatic distribution of rewards among tokens without requiring explicit balance updates for each user.

 ### Features

-- **Rebase Token:** All tokens automatically accrue rewards through the rebase mechanism.
+- **Rebase Token:** All token holders automatically accrue rewards through the rebase mechanism.
-- **Decentralized Updates:** Rebase can be triggered by validators via signed messages, ensuring security and transparency.
+- **Validator Approved Updates:** Rebase can be triggered by validators via messages signed by validators, ensuring security, transparency and validity of updates.
+- **Validator Approved Mints:** Minting strBTC is triggered by user via submitting the validator signed message to the contract
-- **ValidatorMessageReceiver:** Base contract validates the signatures using BIP340 ECDSA.
+- **ValidatorMessageReceiver:** Base contract validates the BIP340 Schnorr signatures for secp256k1 elliptic curve produced by validators using threshold signing algorithm [FROST](https://www.cryptohopper.com/news/frost-flexible-round-optimized-schnorr-threshold-signatures-4820)

 ### Key Functions